Jzhyang1/Monomer/UML1.md

 note for Node "getVariableKey will default to null. interpretVariable and compileMemory will default to error. compileMemory is the location of a variable while compileValue can also specify calculations, constant value or register location"

+note for StringBuilderNode "parts being built together will be stored in children"

 ```mermaid
 classDiagram